LouLeBlanc/myrand/RPMBuild.md

 ```

 ### Formatting the changelog
-The following formatting rules must be followed:
+The following formatting rules must be followed when updating the changelog:
-*Always add new entries just below the `%changelog` line with a blank line between entries.
+* Always add new entries just below the `%changelog` line with a blank line between entries.
-*The changelog should be in chronological order from newest to older entries.
+* The changelog should be in chronological order from newest to older entries.
-*The date should aways be in the format as displayed by the `date +"%a %b %e %Y"` command.
+* The date should aways be in the format as displayed by the `date +"%a %b %e %Y"` command.

+## Build the RPM
-Once this is correct, commit the changes and build the RPM with the following command:
+Once the preparation is complete, commit the changes and build the RPM with the following command:

 ```
 make rpmbuild